ImperialBower/cardpack.rs/README.md

-# spielkarten.rs
+# cardpack.rs
-Generic Deck of Cards Library in Rust
+Generic pack of cards library written in Rust.
+The goals of the library include:

+* Various types of decks of cards.
+* Internationalization support.
+* Ability to create custom sorts for a specific pack of cards.

 ## Demo